andychang-1/Data-Science-Principles-Final-Project/index.md

 	<img src="assets/wordcloud_bad.png"  width="100%" >
 </a>

-***
 ##### Word frequency:

-It is hard to get much detail from a word cloud, so we look a the word frequencies of respective classes.
+It is hard to get much detail from a word cloud, so we looked at the word frequencies of respective classes.
 In addition to single word frequencies we also examined bi-gram and tri-gram frequency.
 The results make sense, sincere questions will ask for "best ways" or "pro cons" while insincere questions will ask about a specific group or include phrases such as "stupid question".

 Bi-Gram Frequency Chart: